An English High Tea event is all about refined elegance.

 Place a handwritten name card at each place setting and a small menu card.
 Beside each place setting place a small side plate with a knife and linen napkin in silver or porcelain napkin ring.
-On the center of the place setting stand your vintage Fine Bone China teacup and saucer with silver spoon on the saucer.
+On the center of the place, setting stand your vintage Fine Bone China teacup and saucer with a silver spoon on the saucer.
 Add sugar bowls and milk creamers to the table.
 You will bring the teapots filled with hot tea later.
 If you are serving bubbly wine also set the table with champagne flutes.

 Serve the food on gorgeous old fashioned plates and cakes stands.
 Tiered plates look perfect in this setting.
 When setting the food on tiered plates, remember to put savory food on the bottom and sweet things on the top plate.

 Be sure to have enough dishes of jams, cream, and honey for adding to the scones.

 For the tea service have small dishes of sliced lemons for placing in your tea.
 You can make the teapots full of loose leaf tea, in which case remember to offer guests a tea strainer when pouring the tea.
 Alternatively, have a selection of flavored tea bags on offer for guests to choose their own tea.